 The Beer Idiots met Andy Cooper, a dedicated CAMRA member, at Brugge’s beer festival in February and immediately got to talking with him about real ale and what it means in the age of craft beer.

-With some 192,000 members CAMRA has been a unique British voluntary consumer organisation which has revived the tradition of what it terms “real ale” and the “traditional British pubs and clubs”.
+With some 192,000 members CAMRA is a voluntary consumer organisation which has revived the tradition of what it terms “real ale” and the “traditional British pubs and clubs” in the UK.

 CAMRA has defined over the years ‘real ale’ to describe traditional draught cask beers, compared to what it calls “processed and highly carbonated beers” that were promoted by big brewers during the 1970s.